 If you have an existing digital subscription, you are not eligible to activate a Pass.
 Please contact firstname.lastname@example.org (support for institutions) to discuss your options.

 What are the restrictions?

-You need to be connected to the NNU campus network to activate your Pass.
-At this time, access to articles from 1923 to 1980 is limited to five free articles on each day of your Pass.
+At this time, access to articles from 1923 to 1980 is limited to five articles per day.

 Can I access The Times outside of my organization’s network?

 Can I access The Times from my mobile device?